Welcome to the YMCA MYIG Middle School Program

 Legislature

 Senate – There are 38 seats in Michigan’s Senate.
+Senators should be students who are passionate about debate or that have experience in the program.
 The Senate is led by the Lt.
-Governor who is supported by a reading and writing Secretary.
-Each delegation is allocated 1 Senator in each color (Red, White and Blue) for every 15 delegates registered for the conference, capped at 2 Senators per delegation, per color.
-Senators write bills, discuss and amend bills in committee, recommend bills for consideration in the chamber (passed in committee) and debate bills that were passed during House sessions.
+Governor who is supported by a Reading and Writing Clerk.
+There is a limit of 3 Senators per delegation, per color.
+Senators write bills on state topics, discuss and amend bills in committee, and debate bills in the chamber that were passed during committee sessions or in the opposing chamber.

 House – There are 110 seats in Michigan’s House of Representatives.
 Representatives make up the majority of the Youth in Government delegates in the program.
-Representatives write bills, discuss and amend bills in committee, recommend bills for consideration in the chamber (passaged in committee) and debate bills passed during Senate sessions.
+The House is led by the Speaker of the House, who is supported by a Reading and Writing Clerk.
+Representatives write bills on state topics, discuss and amend bills in committee, and debate bills in the chamber that were passed during committee sessions or in the opposing chamber.

 The Legislature program is a simulation of the Michigan Government.
-Students write a bill on a state issue on a topic of their choice in which they could see becoming a law.
+Students write a bill on a state topic of their choice that they could see becoming a law.
 Students and their bills are assigned to a committee and either the House or the Senate.
-Throughout the program the students, acting Senators and Representatives, discuss their bill in committee and in session.
-Once the bill passes committee, as well as House and Senate, it is then put onto the Youth Governors desk.
+Throughout the program the students, acting Senators and Representatives, discuss their bill in committee and in chamber.
+Once the bill passes committee, as well as House and Senate, it is then put onto the Youth Governor's desk to be signed into law or vetoed.

 Contemporary Issues Forum